fenago/automation-anywhere-course/lab_guides/md/Lab_6.md

 `String`, `Datetime`, `Boolean`, and
 `Number` variables.
 We will cover some of the other variables in the forthcoming chapters.

-Although our bot so far is performing a number of calculations, we do not have any user inputs or any outputs.
-In the next section, we will add prompts to get user inputs and message boxes to output the results.
-We have been assigning fixed values to variables, so using prompts will allow the operator to assign values given as a response to a prompt.
-The **Message box** will allow you to visually see the contents of these variables.

 Using message boxes and prompts